arwelbrown/brc/README.md

 composer install
 ```

-We now need to create a shell function for entering the docker container we will be creating with Laravel Sail.
+We now need to create a shell function for entering the docker container we will be creating.
 To do this, follow these commands (I use bash, this might be different for you if you use zsh, or fish).

 ```sh
 touch ~/.bash_functions